loredana19/HR-Dashboard-MySQL-PowerBI/README.md

 6. Turnover Rates by Department: The Marketing department experiences the highest turnover rate, followed by the Training department.
 In contrast, the Research and Development, Support, and Legal departments have the lowest turnover rates.
 7. Average Length of Employment: Terminated employees had an average length of employment of approximately 8 years.
 8. Employee Trends: Over the years, there has been an increase in the net change in the number of employees.

+# Limitations
+Some records had negative ages and these were excluded during querying(967 records).
+Ages used were 18 years and above.

+Some termdates were far into the future and were not included in the analysis(1599 records).
+The only term dates used were those less than or equal to the current date.